 Then a twist turned the case on its head.

 About 10 p.m. on the spring evening before the scheduled hearing, Lowe, a bachelor living in an apartment on Jefferson Park Avenue, got a phone call.
-It was the president-elect of Student Council, Kevin Mannix ’74.
+It was a representative to Student Council, Kevin Mannix ’74.
 Then a rising third-year undergraduate student, he was also the student representative on Hereford’s Coeducation Committee.
 He wanted to know if his minority report had been attached to the University’s majority report on coeducation.